 However, scams and phishing attempts on the platform are clearly widespread.
 News reports about scams on Telegram are a regular occurrence, especially when a bad one pops up, or someone gets truly hurt by one.

 Among messaging platforms, Telegram is the second most popular option for phishers.

-How to Detect a Telegram Scam Message or Account
+How to Detect a Telegram Fraud Message or Account?

 If you encounter any of the following on Telegram, you might be looking at a scam attempt: